Educator profile

 Where have you taken your students?
 Where would you like to go next?

 I always have all the trips that I’ve done for everyone to see on my blackboard.
 My first tour was in April of 2011 and we went to France and Spain.
 After that, we had the chance to visit Italy, Costa Rica, England, Germany, Poland, Czech Republic, Hungary, Greece, Peru, and Japan—all within an eight-year span.
 Soon, we’re going to Amsterdam, Holland, Belgium, France, and England.
-We have Thailand confirmed for 2020, too.
+We have a Thailand tour confirmed for 2020, too.

 Of all the places you’ve visited, which country stuck with you most?